-I’ve been to over 30 countries over the past few years, but it was only recently that I started backpacking.
-I was in Colombia on my first solo trip tagging along with some new backpacker friends that I made.
-It didn’t take long for me to decide that my mini suitcase was going to have… Read More Is Backpacking Right For You?
+I’ve been to over 30 countries over the past few years, but it was only recently that I delved into the world of backpacking.
+I was in Colombia on my first ever solo trip.
+I decided to tag along with some new backpacker friends that I made, mostly because I was in awe at how… Read More Is Backpacking Right For You?

 The reign of Pablo Escobar and the legacy that followed have given Colombia a reputation that has been hard to shake, despite the fact that the Colombia of today has all but erased the demons of a Colombia past.… Read More How Easy Is It To Get Cocaine in Colombia?